 The Victorian author Charles Dickens has a number of connections with Leamington Spa and the surrounding area.
 In October 1838, Dickens travelled with his friend, the illustrator Hablot Knight Browne (a.k.a ‘Phiz’) to the Midlands and Wales.
 He stopped off at Leamington en route, where he was able to visit the local castles at Kenilworth and Warwick.
-He returned to the Warwickshire town as part of two national reading tours, in 1858 and again in 1862.
+Charles Dickens returned to Leamington as part of two national reading tours, in 1858 and again in 1862.
 Dickens would also feature the town in one of his novels.

 Charles Dickens stayed for one night in Leamington Spa, at the Copps’s Royal Hotel on the High Street on 29 October 1838, as part of a longer journey the pair were undertaking to the Midlands and Wales.